GandalfTheJava/onlinelibrary/README.md

 #### USERS
 Users are defined as the target-audience which the App aims to attract.
 Requirements for these users are;
 1. Register to the system.
+(Keeps a profile of each user).
 2. Login and Logout as needed.
 3. Browse the available book genres.
-1. Browse individual genres
+      1. Browse individual genres.
             1. Browse individual books.
-      1. Borrow a book
+                  1. Borrow a book.
                         1. Reserve a book if *out of stock*
-    2. Leave a star rating
+                  2. Leave a star rating.
+                  3. Add book onto reading list.
+ 4. Search for a book.
+ 5. Delete account

 ### `npm start`